Canonical-LLC/escrow/README.md

 ## Example Transactions

 The folder `scripts/core` has parameterized example transactions.
-This are used by the wrappers in `scripts/happy-path` and `scripts/failure-cases`.
+These are used by the wrappers in `scripts/happy-path` and `scripts/failure-cases`.
 The various transactions are combined in test scripts in the folder `scripts/tests`.

 ## Running the Tests